-Conjoined Twins Fast Facts
+Conjoined Twins Fast Factsa

 The term "Siamese twins" originated with Eng and Chang Bunker, a set of conjoined twins who were born in Siam (now Thailand) in 1811.
 They lived to age 63 and appeared in traveling exhibitions.
 Chang and Eng both married and fathered a total of 21 children between them.

-In 1955, neurosurgeon Dr. Harold Voris of Mercy Hospital in Chicago performs the first successful procedure separating conjoined twins joined at the head.
+In 1955, neurosurgeon Dr. Harold Voris of Mercy Hospital in Chicago performed the first successful procedure separating conjoined twins joined at the head.

 Selected Cases: